ericoporto/ags-manual-wiki/Tumbleweed.md

 The two new concepts are: event handling and default actions, using extensions.

-Let’s take a look at the event handling, or in other words: stuff that happens after you have clicked on something.
+Let's take a look at the event handling, or in other words: stuff that happens after you have clicked on something.
 Normally you create a function for each event of an object, a hotspot etc.
 Functions like cup_Interact() or cup_Look().